 Work Provides for the Poor

 It is the area of work that bears the responsibility of providing for the poor.
-There are two methods of care, depending on the situation, and both are threatened by society’s flawed theology.
+There are two methods of care, depending on the situation, and both are threatened by society’s flawed view of work.

 1. Work provides through jobs – 2 Thessalonians 3:10-12 – “If anyone is not willing to work, let him not eat.
 For we hear that some among you walk in idleness, not busy at work, but busybodies.
 Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.”
 In the Thessalonian society, work had become second class and many had stopped working and were dependent on others for handouts.
 Paul was instructing the believers in that area to stop giving to those who could work for their own food.